freebsd-update

 Post upgrade – checking the jails

 Stuff goes wrong.
 I like to check.
 Trust.
 But.
 Verify.
 Skip to the end for the list of useful commands.
 Here’s some of that verification, as briefly mentioned in FreeBSD 14 upgrade – files not removed by delete-old and Excluding some jails from upgrade.
-After upgrading all the jails on r730-01, I wanted to make […]
+After upgrading all the jails on r730-01, I wanted to make sure that all the binaries had been updated from FreeBSD 13.
+Here’s what I did.
+This tells me […]

 Post upgrade – checking the jails Read More »